asarafoglou-ptns/Lenz-evolving_grids/README.md

 1. Scenario
 2. Flowchart
 3. Screenshots of the app
+4. How to for users

-4. How to install and use the app
+   4.1 How to install and run the app

+   4.2 How to use the app

+   4.3 How to use an exemplary function from the package

 ### 1. Scenario